Guillermo Martínez (baseball): Professional career

-Coaching
+Coaching career

 In 2012, Martínez was hired by the Toronto Blue Jays as a minor league hitting and infield coach.
 On November 16, 2018, he was promoted to the position of hitting coach at the major league level, replacing Brook Jacoby.
-Guillermo Martinez was ejected prior to the Blue Jays game June 22, 2022 against the Chicago White Sox following a heated lineup card exchange that stemmed from an issue from the June 21 game.
-While exchanging lineup cards, Martinez confronted home plate umpire Doug Eddings about questionable calls made during the previous game.
-On June 24, 2022, MLB suspended Martinez five games for making contact with Eddings and "for his unsportsmanlike conduct during the pregame lineup card exchange."
-Martinez was also fined an undisclosed amount.
+Martínez was ejected prior to the Blue Jays game June 22, 2022 against the Chicago White Sox following a heated lineup card exchange that stemmed from an issue from the June 21 game.
+While exchanging lineup cards, Martínez confronted home plate umpire Doug Eddings about questionable calls made during the previous game.
+On June 24, 2022, MLB suspended Martínez five games for making contact with Eddings and "for his unsportsmanlike conduct during the pregame lineup card exchange."
+Martínez was also fined an undisclosed amount.
+On September 30, 2024, Martínez and the Blue Jays parted ways.